spresnac/logcrawler-client/README.md

 ![StyleCI](https://github.styleci.io/repos/207257104/shield)

 ## Requirement
-You will need an account and a project on [Logcrawler Server](https://logcrawler.de "Logcrawler Server") to be able to use your logcrawler-key here 😉
+You will need a free account on [Logcrawler Server](https://logcrawler.de "Logcrawler Server") to be able to use your logcrawler-key here 😉

 ## Installation
-First of all, require the package
+First things first, require the package
 ```
 composer require spresnac/logcrawler-client
 ```